Jubilee (musical)

 Jubilee is a musical comedy with a book by Moss Hart and music and lyrics by Cole Porter.
 It premiered on Broadway in 1935 to rapturous reviews.
-Inspired by the recent silver jubilee of King George V of Great Britain, the story is of the royal family of a fictional European country.
+Inspired by the recent Silver Jubilee of George V of Great Britain, the story is of the royal family of a fictional European country.
 Several of its songs, especially "Begin the Beguine" and "Just One of Those Things", became independently popular and have become part of the American Songbook.

 The musical opened on Broadway in October 1935, in the midst of the Great Depression.
 It had strong reviews and was considered "one of the great theatrical events of the 1930s."
 It ran for 169 performances.
 Although the original arrangements were lost after 1948, beginning in 1986 the musical was reconstructed.
 It has been produced by several companies in New York, London and elsewhere.

 History

 Cole Porter and Moss Hart took a four-and-a-half month "around the world" luxury cruise on the Franconia, with their families, friends, and assistants accompanying them.
 Their intention was to write a new musical on the trip, and songs and scenes were inspired by their ports of call.
 For example, the song "The Kling-Kling Bird on the Divi-Divi Tree" came about after a trip through a botanical garden in Jamaica.
 Playing off the recent celebrations in Britain for the Silver Jubilee of George V, they created a plot about a royal family, filled with characters based on their famous friends.
 For example, the swimmer who becomes an actor is a spoof of Johnny Weissmuller, playwright Noël Coward is portrayed as Eric Dare, and the party hostess Elsa Maxwell is portrayed as Eva Standing.